 Selecting a Custom Equation Fit Interactively

-Use the custom equation fit to define your own equations.
-An example custom equation appears when you select Custom Equation from the list, as shown here for curve data.
+In the Fit Options pane, use the custom equation fit to define your own equations.
+An example custom equation appears when you click Custom Equation, as shown here for curve data.

 You can edit

 In the lower box, edit the example to define your own custom equation.
 You can enter any valid MATLAB® expression in terms of your variable names.
 You can specify a function or script name (see Fitting a Curve Defined by a File in the Curve Fitter App).

 Click Advanced Options if you want to specify start points or bounds.
 By default, the starting values are randomly selected on the interval [0,1] and are unconstrained.
 You might need to search for suitable start points and bounds.
 For an example, see Custom Nonlinear ENSO Data Analysis.